lucasgodshalk/Antsy/Readme.md

 ﻿# Antsy Web Framework

-This is a .NET web framework for people who just want to get going.
-Get the speed of aspnet, get the minimalism of express, what's not to like?
+This is a web framework for people who just want to get going.
+This is a minimalist framework, most of the 'enterprise' features have been sacrificed in order to have a simple api.

-The obligatory hello world.
+As a demonstration, here's the obligatory hello world:
 ```csharp
 using Antsy;